KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 The implementation was carried out in _python_ using the neural networks API _keras_ and the _TensorFlow_ backend.

-The network architecture is taken from [4]:
+The network architecture is taken from [4] an is shown in the figure below.

 ![LSTM model](images/LSTM_model.png)

 The network is directly applied to the raw sensor training data yielding an accuracy score above 99% on the test data.